UCAT ANZ Mitigating Circumstances

 The UCAT ANZ Consortium and our partner Pearson VUE aim to provide a straightforward and convenient way of sitting your test in a business like environment.
 However, occasionally things may go wrong and we have put systems in place to deal with such circumstances.

-If you experience hardware/software problems, noise disturbance or other distractions that affect your ability to take the exam, you must notify the invigilator immediately by raising your hand.
-If you do not do this, then such events will not usually be investigated after testing – especially where it is possible that had you reported the incident, the issue could have been resolved by the invigilator.
+If you experience hardware/ software problems, noise disturbance or other distractions raise you have to notify the invigilator immediately.
+If you do not report the problem, it will not be accepted as mitigating circumstances - especially where it is possible that the issue could have been resolved by the invigilator.
+The invigilator cannot answer questions related to test content.

-If you wish an incident to be followed up you must contact Pearson VUE Customer Services as soon as you are able following testing.
-The issuing of an incident number does not automatically result in a detailed follow up unless it is specifically requested.
+If you wish an incident to be followed up you must contact Pearson VUE Customer Services within 2 business days of sitting your test.
+The reporting of an incident at the test centre does not automatically result in a detailed follow up unless it is specifically requested.

-We will only consider incidents reported after the day of testing in exceptional circumstances as it is often difficult for us to investigate such incidents fully.
+We will only consider incidents reported after the day of testing in exceptional circumstances as it is difficult to investigate such incidents fully.